Optical engineering

 C) To amplify light signals

-D) To modulate light signals
+D) To convert light signals into electrical signals

 • 12.
 What is the process of spreading light into its component colors called?